 Find Out Where Your Personal Credit Currently Stands

-As you try to get a hold of everything that’s changing in your life, it’s important to not only know where your credit currently stands.
-But also to monitor it as you start separating your shared accounts (more on that in a minute).
+As you try to get a hold of everything that’s changing in your life, it’s important to know where your credit currently stands.
+But also monitor it as you start separating your shared accounts (more on that in a minute).
 You can get copies of your credit reports from the three main credit bureaus — Experian, Equifax and TransUnion — by visiting AnnualCreditReport.com.
 You’ll want to read over each of these carefully, looking for any errors or problems.
 Make sure you review each report, as they may each contain different information.

 From there, you can keep an eye on your credit by viewing two of your credit scores for free on Credit.ly.